magpiedin/collections-dashboard-prep/README.md

  _Full Data_ = Has all 5 of the above

 #### RecordType
-Indicates whether the record is "Catalog" or "Accession" data, and therefore part of the catalogged or backlogged items.
+Indicates whether the record is "Catalog" or "Accession" data, and therefore part of the catalogued or backlogged items.
 #### DarIndividualCount
-The number of items catalogged, from the DarIndividualCount field of a catalogue record.
+The number of items catalogued, from the DarIndividualCount field of a catalogue record.
 #### Backlog
 The number of items backlogged = the number of catalogued items subtracted from the number accessioned items.
 #### TaxIDRank